Lycraon/Walltaker-for-WallpaperEngine/README.md

 ### Custom Reactions
 If Custom Reactions is ticked you get 6 Textboxes in wich you can put whatever text you want.<br>
 Custom Reactions will show up as first entries of the dropdown .

-# Currently looking into:

-### Discarded
-- parallax efect: not possible (no mous and keybord input for web wallpapers)
-- text reactions: reason same as by paralax

-### To-Do:
-- preset reactions / dropdown reactions

-### Testing:
-- transition animations
-- preloading Images before showing